vggitlab/esxi-Deploy_Ansible-Docker-PXE/README.md

 `sudo ansible-playbook deploy.yml -vvv`

+8. Wait for ansible palybook to be finished.

+9. Verify that 3 Docker container are up and running.

+`sudo docker ps`

-8. Power On VMware ESXi host(s) to begin installation.
+10. Power On VMware ESXi host(s) to begin installation.